 Simplicity at it’s best!
-With just two ingredients & 35 minutes of your time you could be tucking into this delicious Coconut Crusted Tofu.
+With just two ingredients & 35 minutes of your time you could be tucking into this delicious Easy Coconut Tofu.
 Could it get any better? …….
 Well yes actually…..Because it’s gluten-free, oil-free, low fat and has 10 grams of protein per serving!

 I was having a bad day today.
 You know those days when nothing goes right?
 After a rushed breakfast (thank goodness for make ahead Strawberry Baked Oatmeal!), I was hurrying around the dog park with Chester before work and on glancing at my phone which is never far away, happened to notice lots of notifications on Twitter wishing me congratulations.
 Congratulations?
 What did they know that I didn’t?

 Well, it turns out that A Virtual Vegan has been nominated and shortlisted for Best Food Blog in the Blogger’s Blog Awards.

 I had no clue that I had even been nominated and it was such a lovely shock to find out that I was shortlisted amongst four others.
 The winner is announced on October 1st and I will be sure to let you know if I win, although I am sure that if it does happen, you will hear me screaming it from the roof tops well before I manage to type something here…….